I don’t know about you, but I have an obsession with finding cheap website traffic that converts amazingly.

-That’s because Facebook will obviously want their users to remain on their website instead of going to an external one.
+That’s because Facebook will obviously want its users to remain on their website instead of going to an external one.
 So clicks to your website will almost always be more expensive than something like a post share or page like.

 Video ads are another beast altogether.
-In general (for me at least) I find way easier to get video ad views for just $0.01/view.
+In general (for me at least) I find it way easier to get video ad views for just $0.01/view.

 Of course, video ads don’t have the same CTR as the other type of ads, but the benefit is that you can get that post to go viral much easier since a video is more engaging than a normal ad and you will get free traffic after a while if enough people share it.